trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.0.3: For toons less than level 60, ground mounts will always be preferred, even in a flying region.
 - v 1.0.2: Dismount option, bug fix for getting map zone names.
 - v 1.0.1: Improved checking for areas where it is not possible to mount.
 - v 1.0.0: Initial release.